MicrosoftDocs/architecture-center/docs/guide/testing/load-testing/load-testing-with-custom-plugins.md

   - The DF is the dependency failure count including internal Azure function errors.
   - Azure Monitor service can measure AMU, ARS, and DF, but not IR, RT, or SR.

 In order to measure KPIs using Azure Monitor service, we need to enable Application Insights for Azure Functions.
-For more information, see [Enable Application Insights for Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-monitoring?tabs=cmd#enable-application-insights).
+For more information, see [Enable Application Insights integration](/azure/azure-functions/functions-monitoring?tabs=cmd#application-insights-integration).

 After enabling Azure Monitor service, you can use the following queries to measure KPIs: